These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Colubrina cubensis

-Nakedwood Cuban is a flowering tree with small greenish-yellow flowers.
-The tree’s bark and leaves have been traditionally used in herbal medicine for their potential anti-inflammatory and antimicrobial properties.
-Due to its durability, its wood has a major role in crafting and furniture-making.
+Adorn your garden with this flowering tree, featuring small, greenish-yellow flowers.
+Traditionally, their bark and leaves have been used in herbal medicine due to their anti-inflammatory and antimicrobial properties.
+Additionally, it plays a significant role in crafting and furniture-making as its wood is durable.

 2. Neem Tree